roofrack/tmux-session-maker/README.md

 This utility generates and runs a file for starting a custom tmux session.
 This generated setup-session file can then be re-executed to restart the session back up after a system reboot or whenever the tmux server is killed.
-Edit the darn file to customize setup further.
+Edit the darn file to customize your setup further.

 A quick, easy way to start/restart tmux sessions with windows and splits sized specifically for certain projects and then have applications already running inside.